 Pesticide General Permit

-The Pesticide General Permit is now final!
 The South Dakota Department of Environment and Natural Resources (DENR) has issued the General Pesticide Permit for any pesticide use in which pesticides will reach waters of the state.
 This permit became effective October 31, 2011.

 Documents and Links: